puzrin/reflow_micro.discarded/doc/heater_assembly.md

 ## Half-shims for MCH mount

 MCH is mounted to plate by edges.
 We need supports from another side of screws to avoid skew.
 Those can be done from any peace of 1.5-2.0mm metal.
 Drill a series of 2mm holes with step 5mm and margin 3mm from border.
 Then, at circular saw, cut the line and split to peaces:

 <img src="images/mch_half_shims.jpg" width="60%" alt="Shims">

+Round sharp edges to avoid foil damage.

 Precision is not critical.
 Just do as you can :).
 You can also make half-shims manually.